 We want a richly diverse group of Fellows united by a passion for using cutting-edge technology and approaches to deliver positive societal impact.

-You might be an entrepreneur – perhaps the founder of social purpose technology company.
+You might be an entrepreneur – perhaps the founder of a social purpose technology company.
 Or you might be deeply technical – a data-scientist with a special interest in privacy preserving machine learning.

 If successful, you’ll enjoy unparalleled opportunities to deliver the type of high impact technology and data projects that are only possible in government.
-You’ll be matched with a government department who is looking for your unique skill set; have access to senior decision makers; and help tackle public sector challenges of national importance.
+You’ll be matched with a government department that is looking for your unique skill set; have access to senior decision makers; and help tackle public sector challenges of national importance.